 This homemade pie crust is absolutely ridiculous.
-It’s the flakiest, butteriest, most tender pie crust I’ve ever had!
+It’s the flakiest, butteriest, most tender pie dough I’ve ever had!
 Not only does this recipe only have 5 ingredients, but it’s also easy, foolproof, and quick to make.
 Also, you can make it by hand or in a food processor if you’re short on time.

 The best pie crust in a metal pie plate on a wood board next to pie tools and ingredients in front of a white wall.